ParthJohri/LeetCodePractice/README.md

 # LeetCodePractice
-This repository holds my solutions for all the LeetCode problems that I have been solving
+This repository holds my solutions for all the LeetCode problems that I have been solving in C++ & Java.